Coronavirus: Latest information for private patients

 We have also invested in technology to allow us to provide more of our outpatient appointments via telemedicine.

 If you are seeking private care, please call us on +44 (0)20 33117700 or email email@example.com to make an enquiry.
 Alternatively, if you are an existing patient you can contact your consultant or their secretary directly.

 Prior to your appointment you will be contacted by a member of our team with further information and to talk through the safety precautions that we’re taking in response to coronavirus.

 Please visit ‘Coronavirus: latest information and advice’ for general information about hospital appointments, visiting restrictions, the safety precautions we are taking and more.

 Key changes for maternity services are as follows:

 - We will contact you to discuss any changes to your upcoming appointment.
 If we make any changes to your upcoming appointment we will telephone you, otherwise please attend as planned

 - We may offer you a phone or video consultation to replace your upcoming appointment, but we will discuss this with you first

-- Please discuss your scan appointments directly with your consultant obstetrician.
+- We are pleased to say that you can now bring your birthing partner to your scan appointment.
+Please discuss your scan appointments directly with your consultant obstetrician.